01 June 2017 - 07 July 2017

-On Jun 1, IIASA researches will launch a new citizen science Field Size Campaign that aims at assessing the size of crop fields globally in an effort to create a baseline dataset to understand and monitor agricultural and field size developments over time.
+IIASA researches launch a new citizen science Field Size Campaign that aims at assessing the size of crop fields globally in an effort to create a baseline dataset to understand and monitor agricultural and field size developments over time.

 The earth’s population has exceeded the 7 billion mark and is projected to reach 9 billion by 2050.
 Feeding the world’s growing population in practical and environmentally sustainable ways poses real challenges for years to come.
 One of the key pieces of missing information is data on the size of cropland fields globally.
 Field size provides us with valuable information about agricultural practices, and helps us to determine what types of satellite data are needed for agricultural monitoring in different parts of the world.
 It is an essential input for many types of studies, and can help us examine, for example, relationships between farm size and nutritional diversity.

 We also like to reward our citizen scientists with prizes!
-The campaign’s top 25 participants who contribute the most data (measured by quantity and quality) will be offered a chance to become a co-author on a scientific paper summarizing and making openly available the information collected, or, alternatively, the option to receive an Amazon voucher ranging in value from 25 to 650 Euros.
+The campaign’s top 25 participants who contribute the most data (measured by both quality and quantity) will be offered a chance to become a co-author on a scientific paper summarizing and making openly available the information collected, or, alternatively, the option to receive an Amazon voucher ranging in value from 25 to 650 Euros.
 Only the top 10 contributors will be offered the option of combining both co-authorship and an Amazon voucher.
 All active contributors will earn an IIASA Certificate of Achievement!

 Join our Field Size Campaign and become a citizen scientist to improve our collective knowledge of agriculture globally